yewstack/yew/examples/readme.md

 ```

-Note: [Visual Studio Code IDE](https://code.visualstudio.com/) has extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) which can be used to run example in browser with automatic reload.
-After install open context menu on `index.html` -> `Open with Live Server`
+Note: [Visual Studio Code IDE](https://code.visualstudio.com/) has the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension which can be used to run examples in the browser with automatic reload.
+After installing, open the context menu on `index.html` -> `Open with Live Server`

 ## Requirements